-The SM3 can accept up to 4 external references from 8 kHz to 77.76 MHz and each is monitored for signal presence and frequency offset.
-Additionally, a cross-couple reference input is provided for master/slave operation.
+The SM3E utilizes up to 8 external references, each from 8 kHz to 77.76 MHz, may be equipped and monitored for signal presence and frequency offset.
+Additionally, a cross-couple 8 kHz reference input is provided for master/slave operation.
 Reference selection may be manual or automatic, according to pre-programmed priorities.
 All reference switches are performed in a hitless manner, and frequency ramp controls ensure smooth output signal transitions.
-When references are switched, the device provides an automatic phase build-out to minimize phase transitions in the output clocks.
+When references are switched, the device provides a controllable phase build-out to minimize phase transitions in the output clocks.

-Three output signals are provided, the first up to 77.76 MHz , the second fixed at 8 kHz for use as a Frame Sync signal as well as a cross-couple reference for master/slave operation.
+Three output signals are provided, the first up to 77.76 MHz, the second fixed at 8 kHz for use as a frame sync signal as well as a cross-couple reference for master/slave operation.
+In slave mode, the output phase may be adjusted from -32 to +31.75nS relative to the master, to accommodate downstream system needs, such as different clock distribution path lengths.
 The third output is a BITS clock, selectable as either 1.544 MHz or 2.048 MHz.

 Device operation may be in Free Run, locked, or Hold Over modes.
-In Free Run, the clock frequencies are simply determined by the accuracy of the calibrated internal clock.
-In locked mode, the SM3 phase locks to the selected input reference.
+In Free Run, the clock outputs are simply determined by the Free Run frequency and accuracy of the calibrated internal clock.
+In locked mode, the chip phase locks to the selected input reference.
 While locked, a frequency history is accumulated.
-In Hold Over mode, the output frequencies are generated according to this history.
+In Hold Over mode, the chip outputs are generated according to this history.

-The Digital Phase Locked Loop provides the critical filtering and frequency/phase control that meet or exceed all requirements in critical jitter and accuracy performance parameters.
+The Digital Phase Locked Loop provides critical filtering and frequency/phase control functions that meet or exceed all requirements in critical jitter and accuracy performance parameters.
 Filter bandwidth may be configured to suit applications requirements.